rushk014/biggan-visualizer/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/badjh3FQuUA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In the above example, semantic similarity between the lyrics `dough` and `chicken chili` causes the algorithm to select several ImageNet classes associated with food.
-This is a failure to account for the contextual meaning of the text.
-An interesting future development would be to implement sentiment analysis, alongside other contextual NLP techniques, to further account for subjective differences.
+In the above example, the high semantic similarity between the words `dough` and `chicken chili` and ImageNet classes related to food causes the algorithm to bias ImageNet classes associated with food.
+A potential future improvment would be to develop a weighted scoring method to evaluate similarity at various grains to account for these low frequency, high similarity embeddings.

 ## Examples